-Under the Deferred Investment Plan, by annual election, employees whose cash compensation (base salary and bonus) is greater than the annual IRS compensation limits for 401(k) plans (\$305,000 in 2022) are able to defer up to 75% of base salary and 100% of bonus on a tax-deferred basis.
-In addition, we make annual contributions to the Deferred Investment Plan accounts of eligible employees equal to 5% of the participant's annual cash compensation that is in excess of the annual IRS compensation limits for 401(k) plans.
+Employees whose cash compensation (base salary and bonus) exceeds the annual IRS compensation limit for 401(k) plans (\$330,000 in 2023) are eligible to defer up to 75% of their base salary and 100% of their bonus on a tax-deferred basis under our Deferred Investment Plan.
+By annual election, a participant chooses the amount to be deferred, the duration of the deferral and whether to receive distributions of deferred amounts in a single payment or in equal annual installments over a period of up to 15 years.
+In addition, we make annual contributions to the accounts of eligible employees equal to 5% of the participant's annual cash compensation that exceeds the annual IRS compensation limit for 401(k) plans.
+Deferred account balances may be allocated by participants among a number of investment funds available under the plan.